| CUSTOM WORK GALLERY - PROCLUS BOARD | ||

 · Board mounting screw hole.

-Version Alpha & Gamma:
+Versions Alpha & Gamma:

 Version Delta:

+This was my most successful version of the board.
+I had it prototyped and quickly assembled two of them for testing (seen in the pictures below).
 As you can see this board is very small and still has all the hardware features of other multi-purpose boards, plus the added benefit of dual LEDs and multiple connectors.
-This is ultimately as far as my Proclus project ever advanced, since I never produced the later versions.
+This is ultimately as far as my Proclus project ever advanced, because I never produced the later versions.
 Since this time I have assembled several more Proclus boards, and even used one in an Automation contract I performed in 2009, running off 24 volt instead of typical 9v like a paintball marker.

-Version Theta:
+Version Theta: (concept only)

-· 3mm tri-color LED (red-green-blue)
+· One 5mm tri-color LED (red-green-blue)

 · Input voltage range of 6-26 volts DC.